StefFrustagli/narcissism-sources/README.md

 ### Code

-The code was mainly based on Code Institute's walkthrough of the Django project.
-This is my first time using technologies such as Django and Bootstrap, so it has been challenging, but my goal is to make the code better going forward.
+The code was mainly based on Code Institute's walkthrough in the Django module.
+This is my first time using technologies such as Django and Bootstrap, so it has been challenging, but my goal is to keep working on this project going forward and improve the code.

 ### Acknowledgment

-I am very grateful to my mentor Brian Macharia for his suggestions, and to my classmate Niclas for his precious support and help.
-Also, a special thanks goes to the amazing tool that is ChatGPT: it helped me with the debugging process and whenever I got stuck.
+I am grateful to my mentor Brian Macharia for his suggestions and to my classmate Niclas for his precious support.
+A special thanks goes to the amazing tool that is ChatGPT: it helped me with the debugging process and whenever I got stuck.